ThisTestUser/SudokuSolver/README.md

 A solver for many types of Sudokus.

 ## How To Use
 After importing the code to your IDE, head over to Main.java to add your problem to ```SUDOKU_PROBLEMS```.
-You should create a new instance of ```SudokuProblem```, which consists of the board as a 2D array of integers, and an instance of ```SudokuConstraints```.
+You should create a new instance of ```SudokuProblem```, which is initialized with a board as a 2D array of integers, and an instance of ```SudokuConstraints```.
 That constructor accepts the Sudoku size and subsection dimensions.
 If there are any additional rules for the Sudoku, you will need to specify them also.

 Alternatively, add this program as a library to your own Java program and run ```Main.main()```, after you've added the problem to ```SUDOKU_PROBLEMS``` in your program.